apereo/cas/docs/cas-server-documentation/services/DynamoDb-Service-Management.md

 You will need to provide CAS with your [AWS credentials](https://aws.amazon.com/console/).
 Also, to gain a better understanding of DynamoDb's core components and concepts, please [start with this guide](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html) first.

-{% include casproperties.html modules="cas-server-support-dynamodb-service-registry" %}
+{% include casproperties.html properties="cas.service-registry.dynamo-db" %}

 ## Troubleshooting